Meet the Presenters for the 2019 Emmy Awards: Zendaya, Game of Thrones Stars and More

 The award show is sure to be a star-studded event.
 Not only are there plenty of celebrity nominees, but there are also several big-name presenters.

-The Television Academy and Emmy Awards telecast producers Don Mischer Productions and Done+Dusted announced the first group of presenters on Wednesday---and fans are sure to recognize a few familiar faces.
+The Television Academy and Emmy Awards telecast producers Don Mischer Productions and Done+Dusted announced the first group of presenters on Wednesday—and fans are sure to recognize a few familiar faces.

 Zendaya, Michael Douglas, Viola Davis, Taraji P. Henson, Billy Porter, Angela Bassett and Naomi Watts are just a few of the TV stars set to give out the statuettes.
 Viewers can also expect to see a few late-night hosts do the honors, including Seth Meyers, Jimmy Kimmel and Stephen Colbert.